risk-first/website/menagerie/Map-And-Territory-Risk.md

 ![Under Construction](images/state/uc.png)

-As we discussed in the section on [Abstraction Risk](Communication-Risk), our understanding of the world is entirely informed by the names we give things and the abstractions we create.
-In fact, the whole **Risk-First** endeavour is about _identifying patterns_ within software development and calling them out.
+As we discussed in the section on [Abstraction](), our understanding of the world is entirely informed by the names we give things and the abstractions we create.
+(In the same way, **Risk-First** is about _identifying patterns_ within software development and calling them out.)
 Our [Internal Models]() are a model of the world based on these patterns, and their relationships.

 So there is a translation going on here: observations about the arrangement of _atoms_ in the world get turned into patterns of _information_ (measured in bits and bytes).
 And, as we saw in the section on [Communication Risk](), any time there is translation going on, we face :